telus/tds-community/guide/Community_Backlog.md

 No work is done at this phase.

-Items are moved from Story Writing to this column when they are ready to be picked up by a developer and designer.
+Items are moved from Story Writing to this column when they are ready to be picked up by a developer or designer.

 #### 7. In development